-- Oct 15th: FULL COMPLETE draft of thesis (all sections) to both readers.
-If the draft is not complete at this time, your Graduation date will be forwarded to May.
-Decision of the Research Committee is final. - Nov 15th: Receive Feed back from 1st and 2nd readers - Nov 25^{th:} FINAL DRAFT OF THESIS DUE
+May 15th FULL COMPLETE draft of thesis (all sections) to both readers.
+If the draft is not email sent to Research Committee.
+If the thesis is not submitted at this time, your Graduation date will be forwarded to September.
+Decision of the Research

+May 30th Receive feedback from all readers.